alexklavens/tripadvisor-magazine/README.md

 We built a Flask application to serve TripAdvisor Magazine using Jinja HTML templating.
 The app unpacks the Pickle object and uses the Pandas dataframe to generate review and location objects.
 Each location has a unique id, which is also the same id for that business used in TripAdvisor's main databases and website.

-The site serves three main types of pag templates: a home page featuring previews of all available articles, a template for the three verticals (hotels, restaurants, attractions), and an article template.
+The site serves three main types of page templates: a home page featuring previews of all available articles, a template for the three verticals (hotels, restaurants, attractions), and an article template.

 #### The Article